-So you've decided to add professional English-language voiceover to your project, and the voice talent has asked you to provide a script.
+So you've decided to add professional English-language voiceover to your project, and the voice actor has asked you to provide a script.
 What do you need to do?

-Well, a script consists of the text that the voice talent will record.
-The way you write the script will, to some extent, influence the way the voice talent reads it, and in the long run will affect the cost of your project.
+Well, a script consists of the text that the voice actor will record.
+The way you write the script will, to some extent, influence the way the voice actor reads it, and in the long run will affect the cost of your project.

 Let's take the following script, for example: